How does one go about finding artistic inspiration? This is a question I have been asking myself

 form of finding inspiration.

-Everybody has their own take on how to find their artistic inspiration and I would be curious to hear your ideas.
+Everybody has their own take on how to find their artistic inspiration.

 of creative flow.

-So recently I decided to switch gears but in a different way by increasing my paper size.
+So recently I switched gears in a different way by increasing paper size.

-My husband also helped by coming up with a neat inspirational plan that encourages me to spend more time in my art studio before rushing outdoors.
+My husband also helped by coming up with a neat inspirational plan that encourages me to spend more time painting before rushing outdoors.

 My Artistic Inspirational Plan

-Then I wrote subjects from our environment like pinecones, trees, bark, branches, etc. Each strip was folded and placed in a dish at my art table.
+Then I wrote subjects from our environment like pine cones, trees, bark, branches, etc. Each strip was folded and placed in a dish at my table.

 The outcome, however, was fantastic!
-It felt like I was painting in this wonderful light and it was warm using Winsor and Newton yellow ochre and cadmium yellow watercolor paints.
+It felt like I was painting in this wonderful warm light using Winsor Newton yellow ochre and cadmium yellow watercolor paints.

-This word exercise should be the right aid to benefit my creativity while I rediscover and find my artistic inspiration.
-Maybe it will also help those reading because I could see this activity being implemented to many things.
+This word exercise is a positive aide to boost creativity while rediscovering artistic inspiration.
+Maybe it will also help those reading because I could see this being implemented to many things.

 Carole West

-Find Winsor and Newton Paints here - Y'all I love these watercolors!
+Find Winsor and Newton Paints here - I love these watercolors!

 As an Amazon Associate, I earn a small commission on qualifying purchases.
 Thank you!